Julian-Wyatt/Attractor/README.md

 ```
 ### Change Blend Mode Function

 The last main method is used to cycle through the blend mode for the canvas.
 This is done through incrementing `this.blendChange`, after each click of the button and using a switch statement to check which `this.blendChange` value corresponds to which blendMode.
-I also return the name of the current blend mode in order for index.js to receive this and copy that text to the html page in order to display to the user what the current blend mode is.
+I also return the name of the current blend mode in order for index.js to receive this and copy that text to the HTML page in order to display to the user what the current blend mode is.
 As previously mentioned I have to account for this.renderer's parameter so I have a simple if statement which checks this and if it is defined it will do `this.renderer.blendMode` instead:

 ```javascript